JasonEtco/flintcms-site/_posts/docs/getting-started/2017-06-02-site-configuration.md

 ## Available Settings

 ### `siteName`
-The name of your site, as shown in the sidebar of the admin dashboard.
+The name of your website, as shown in the sidebar of the admin dashboard.

 ### `siteUrl`
 The URL of your website.